 - The difference between websites and product data feeds

 - What does a rich quality product data feed look like

 Your product data feed is key to your online selling success on popular sales channels such as Google Shopping and Amazon.
 The COVID-19 pandemic has made online shopping the lifeline of modern retail, making competition ramp up.
 SearchEngineLand revealed e-commerce ad spending doubled from $4.8 million to $9.6 million between mid-February to the first week of March.
 Brands, retailers and sellers are now investing more time and resources into their digital marketing strategies to secure their online presence for the long term.

-And yet, the biggest mistake retailers make is overlooking how product data quality and its relevancy impacts online success.
+And yet, the biggest mistake retailers make is overlooking how product data quality and its relevancy impacts online success with product feed management software.
 Rather than focusing your budget on outbidding competitors to gain higher product visibility across channels, it’s more about understanding how search relevance determines product listing success.

 Just because your product data feed exists, doesn’t mean your PLAs are effective.
 Neglecting basic product data ‘hygiene’ is why many e-commerce retailers underperform across channels, unintentionally steering shoppers into a poor experience.